-The MCO agrees that its contracts and subcontracts with providers are in compliance with 42 CFR Section 417.479 regarding Physician Incentive Arrangements as outlined in the HealthChoices Physical Health Agreement, Section VII.
+The MCO agrees that its provider contracts and subcontracts comply with 42 CFR Section 417.479 regarding Physician Incentive Arrangements as outlined in the HealthChoices Physical Health Agreement, Section VII.

 Provider or provider groups are subject to requirements outlined in the Final Rule if determined to be at Substantial Financial Risk (SFR).
 Providers or provider groups not at SFR or with member panels greater than 25,000 members are not subject to regulations requiring annual disclosure of contracting arrangements, maintenance of stop-loss protection, or annual customer satisfaction surveys.